Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Base layer:patagonia|M's Cap TW Zip Neck

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 When guiding, it's cold to match the pace of the guests, so I often wear layers that prioritize warmth.
 I'm sure everyone is concerned about the guide's layering, but this depends on individual differences, differences in physical strength, and differences in how you act based on experience, so I think most people would end up too hot if they tried to imitate the guide's layering

-Outer layer: Patagonia Powslayer.
+Outer layer: Patagonia | Pawslayer

-Middle layer: Patagonia Crosstrek, R1.
+Middle layer: Patagonia | Crosstrek, R1

-Patagonia Houdini Jacket.
+Patagonia | Houdini Jacket

-Base layer: Patagonia Caplean Midweight.
+Base layer: Patagonia | Caplean Midweight

-Are there any additional tricks you've added?
+Are there any other ideas you have added?

 I always bring the Patagonia Micro Puff Hoody as a backup thermal layer, and when I'm stuck or feel cold, I can throw it on over my shell.
 It packs down compactly and is incredibly warm